Honest limits

 FAQ

-How accurate is an at-home microplastic test kit compared to a lab?
+How accurate is an in-home microplastic test kit compared to a lab?

 Does Nile Red give false positives?